top of page

 Access 3

-Located downtown, the Saddledome is relatively easy to get to, aside from the traffic woes that are par for the course in the inner city.
-Expect stop-and-go traffic and delays getting to and from the facility, which can be anywhere from distracting to downright irritating.
-Calgary is one of the most expensive places to park in North America and consequently parking on the Stampede Grounds will run you $15.
+Calgary is one of the most expensive places to park in North America, and consequently, parking on the Stampede Grounds will run you $18.
 The lot also fills up fairly quickly, especially if there are other events happening around the Grounds.
 There are other alternate off-site parking options at similar or slightly lower rates, but plan for a bit of a walk after that.

 The concourse itself is spacious enough for a typical Roughnecks crowd on the east and west sides, but gets pretty narrow to the north and south.
-This isn’t too much of a problem at Roughnecks games where the building is only at half capacity, but it can get badly crowded when the house is full.
+This isn’t too much of a problem at Roughnecks games, where the building is only at half capacity, but it can get badly crowded when the house is full.

-Return on Investment 3
+Return on Investment 4

 With as good a price as this is for a professional sporting event, coupled with the entertainment value provided by box lacrosse, this is a pretty good deal.